NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 	#View HDF5 file structure
 	h5ls(f,all=T)

-Next, we'll write a set of functions that will perform the processing that we did step by step in the previous activity.
+Next, we'll write a set of functions that will perform the processing that we did step by step in the [intro to working with hyperspectral data activity](http://neondataskills.org/HDF5/Imaging-Spectroscopy-HDF5-In-R/).
 This will allow us to process multiple bands in bulk.

 The first function `getBandMat` slices the HDF5 file, extracting the reflectance information for a specified band.
 It returns a matrix containing that band.
+To call this function, we would enter `getBandMat(fileObject, *BandNumber*)`.

 	#f: the hdf file
 	# band: the band you want to process